 You might use slang, but you’d hold off on the f-bombs until you see where they stand on cursing.

-Remember you don’t have to be too polished – be yourself on good day.
-If you’re a naturally fast talker, try to start the meeting off by talking a tad slower, so it doesn’t come off as nerves.
+Remember you don’t have to be too polished – be yourself on a good day.
+If you’re a naturally fast talker, try to start the meeting off by talking a tad slower, so it doesn’t come off as nervousness.
 Then you can work up to your natural pace.

 Give them a taste of what you’d be like on The Tonight Show.
 Most people aren’t looking to watch a “perfect interview” on The Tonight Show – they want a sneak peek into who you are in real life.

 Ever have a guest overstay their welcome?
 You can hint at being tired, but ultimately, it’s up to them to take that hint and get moving.

 When you feel like you’ve made a nice connection with the person in front of you and you’ve hit the major points you wanted to make.
 Give them the generous gift of saying “Well, thank you so much for meeting with me!”

 This is a natural cue that we’re “wrapping this up.”
 Ask them if it’s alright to follow up in a few days and get up on outta there.
 Leave them wanting more.

 I hope these tips are helpful in your next meeting!
 If you liked this, grab our Actor Logline Worksheet below to streamline your personal pitch even more.